 - Often field tasks require cutting of items such as rope, packaging or containers.
-Care should be exercised in using knives and/or cutting implements while performing cutting tasks. - Personnel should cut down and away from their body and other personnel. - The item being cut should be braced or secured from movement while cutting.
+Care should be exercised in using knives and/or cutting implements while performing cutting tasks. - Personnel should use cut resistant gloves and cut down and away from their body. - The item being cut should be braced or secured from movement while cutting.